k0sproject/k0s/docs/examples/ansible-playbook.md

 k0s-7   NotReady   <none>   21s   v1.20.1-k0s1   192.168.64.61   <none>        Ubuntu 20.04.1 LTS   5.4.0-54-generic   containerd://1.4.3
 ```

-⬆️ Of course, the first three control plane nodes won't show up here because the control plane is fully isolated.
-You can check on the distributed etcd cluster by running this ad-hoc command (or ssh'ing directly into a controller node):
+**Note**: The first three control plane nodes will not display, as the control plane is fully isolated.
+To check on the distributed etcd cluster, you can use ssh to securely log a controller node, or you can run the following ad-hoc command:

 ```ShellSession
 $ ansible k0s-1 -a "k0s etcd member-list -c /etc/k0s/k0s.yaml" -i inventory/multipass/inventory.yml | tail -1 | jq